jzurner1/School-Notes/70 - Data/74 - Data units and types/Bit (unit).md

 A bit is a single digit of binary, either a 1 or a 0.
-It is the smallest unit of information in computing.
+It is the smallest [[units of information|unit of information]] in computing.